 Becoming tangled in a net, the submarine became a sitting duck.
-With their field piece they were able to get a lucky shot on the mast and, with the submarine filling with water, she made an emergency surface.
-There, the six cannoners took 28 French submariners captive and impounded the sub, sunk in shallow water.
+With their field piece, they were able to get a lucky shot on the mast, and, with the submarine filling with water, she made an emergency surface.
+There, the six cannoneers took 28 French submariners captive and impounded the sub, sunk in shallow water.

 Turquoise’s skipper, Lt.
 Leon Marie Ravenel, was in 1918 awarded the Knight of the Legion of Honour as was his XO.
-These sailors suffered a great deal in Turkish captivity, with five dying.
+These sailors suffered a great deal in Turkish captivity, with five deaths.

 The Turks later raised the batter French boat and, naming her Mustadieh Ombashi (or Müstecip Ombasi), planned to use her in the Ottoman fleet.